simonera/chatgpt/README.md

 Data were collected in Fall 2023.
 Results from this survey were presented at the 2024 AIR Forum, the annual conference of the Association for Institutional Research, held in May 2024 in Denver, CO.
 A digital copy of the poster is [available here](https://github.com/simonera/chatgpt/blob/main/chatgpt_poster_40_by_40.pdf).

-If you have have additional questions, please email me at simone.rambotti@simmons.edu
+If you have questions and/or are interested in accessing additional material (e.g., the survey instrument), please email simone.rambotti@simmons.edu